Author

 8. Implementing Azure Cost Optimization Tools

 There are many native and third-party Azure cost optimization tools available on the market that can prove to be instrumental in your Azure cost optimization best practices.
 These tools will help you exert control over cloud spending and budget.
-Some of these tools are mentioned below:

 • Azure Cost Management and Billing: If you are looking for a tool to comprehensively understand your Azure usage, Azure cost management and billing is that tool.
 It doesn't just offer continuous cost optimization; it also recommends industry best practices, enhancing your ROI and giving you peace of mind about your Azure cost management.